Rock Lighthouses of Britain & Ireland

 Something haunting about the photos featured in this book and the stories of their construction and maintenance are epic.

 The way it's written you really get a feel for the elements and this book is never anything less than absorbing.
-The author's enthusiasm for these towers and admiration for their architects and builders is palpable.

 An exceptional read on the subject of pharology.